Winipedia/pyrig/docs/builders/architecture.md

 These are particularly useful for PyInstaller builders and custom build processes.

-If you do it right you should never even have to execute the command `uv run pyrig build` because the CI/CD pipeline will do it for you and upload the artifacts to github and add them to the release.
+Note: If you set up your project correctly, you should never need to manually execute `uv run pyrig build` because the CI/CD pipeline will automatically build artifacts, upload them to GitHub, and add them to releases.